davidseroussi/owkin-lung/README.md

 The model used is a CoxPH model with the [lifelines](https://lifelines.readthedocs.io/en/latest/) library.

-Results on train set:
+Results on train set, after 50 cross-validations, splitting the data randomly in 3 sets each time:
 C-Index: 0.71 (+/- 0.06)
-Log-likelihood ratio test: 87.04
 Max: 0.77
 Min: 0.63
+Log-likelihood ratio test: 87.04

 Results on pulic test set:
 C-Index: 0.7314